danielcammu/jetroweb/Jetrowebinvoice.md

 # Jetro Web Development office space invoice

 ### Good day Jeff, the jetro Web Development has come up with her invoice for her office.
-Jetro Web did a window shoping and their bill came up to $3,400 USD.
+Jetro Web did a window shopping and their bill came up to $3,400 USD.
 ### Here is the breakdown of the $3,400 USD that Jetro Web will use for her office.